peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* An arbitrary-precision integer with the same value as the given string.
+* An arbitrary-precision integer with the same value as the specified string.

 **Throws:**